New Orleans Food and History Walking Tour

 Mobile ticket

 This New Orleans food tour has every culinary taste covered.
 With a history-savvy guide leading the way, you’ll walk from classic Creole restaurants and neighborhood sandwich shops to hot sauce bars and artisanal candy stores.
 Visit up to five locations to sample diverse foods representing the breadth of Louisiana’s culinary heritage, including dishes like seafood gumbo, po-boys, muffulettas and pralines.
+Vegetarian options available too!
 Learn about the historical origins of each cuisine and, when possible, hear the chefs discuss their influences.
 Enjoy plenty of food on this afternoon tour.

 Additional Info